fahimtq1/vprofile-cloud-project/README.md

 ![vprofile-project-architecture](https://user-images.githubusercontent.com/99980305/199768482-3bb654c1-8a40-4352-8e86-49b4ae50875f.png)

+Note- Instead of the NGINX service, we will be using an Application Load Balancer (routes HTTP/HTTPS traffic)

 ### Services

-- **NGINX/Load balancer(ALB)**- a web service used for load balancing and reverse proxying (in this case we will be using an Application Load Balancer in place of the NGINX service)
+- **NGINX/Load balancer(ALB)**- a web service used for load balancing and reverse proxying (in this case we will be using an application load balancer in place of the NGINX service)
 - **Tomcat**- an application service used to run JAVA server pages that are based on web applications
 - **RabbitMQ**- a message broker/queuing agent service (used as a dummy service in this project)
 - **Memcached**- database caching service